srobo/runbook/docs/kit/logistics/transport/packaging.md

 ---
 # Packaging

 This information on packaging of kits and kit parts is for internal use only.
-The Kit Logistics Coordinator will use this information to instruct volunteers and third parties as necessary.
+The Kit Team will use this information to instruct volunteers and third parties as necessary.

 ## Packaging Info